rodlaf/BinaryGPUIndex/README.md

 # Cuda Accelerated Vector kNN

+A simple vector database that supports insertion and K Nearest Neighbors search.
+The only supported vector is a 64-bit binary vector, for simplicity of implementation and usage of space.

-kNN implementation supports only 64-bit binary vectors but can be extended to support any vector type.
-Such an extension would not require any alteration to the existing radix select implementation.
+While this implementation can only support 64-bit binary vector, it can be extended to support any vector type, including vectors of non-binary elements such as floating point values.
+Such an extension would not require any alteration to the existing radix select implementation, only to the computation of distances.

 ## VectorDB